Welcome, New Honors Students!

 Welcome, new Dorothy and Bill Cohen Honors College students, to an intellectual community that asks big questions and makes bold plans for the future.
 We want you to find your passion for inquiry and your reason to engage in more meaningful work.

-• Follow the college on Instagram @CohenHonorsWSU for events and opportunities each week.
+• Follow the college on Instagram @CohenHonorsWSU and LinkedIn to stay up to date on college news and events.

 Honors Curriculum and First-Year Advising

-Honors curriculum paths comprised of courses that meet general education or major requirements allow you to choose how you earn honors.
+Most Honors courses meet university general education or major requirements, and different honors curriculum paths allow you to choose how you earn honors.

-• Honors Colloquium: All new honors students take HNRS 102 in fall and HNRS 103 in spring.
-This new zero-credit course sequence meets at least two times each semester.
+• Honors Colloquium - Required: All new honors students take HNRS 102 in fall and HNRS 103 in spring.
+This zero-credit course sequence typically meets three times each semester.
 It's designed to introduce you to honors opportunities and build honors community in your first year.
 If the meeting times don't work with your schedule, your first-year advisor will let us know.
-Below are the Fall 2024 meeting days and time.

 • Me and My Place in the World